 - Right-click > Paste.

 If you have problems using copy and paste functionality, review the known issues below.

 - If you are using Reflection X and have intermittent problems pasting into X windows, the issue may be resolved in a service pack.
 Specifically, you may be able to paste into an X application immediately after Reflection X and the X application have started, but not after another X application has closed.

 This issue and other related problems have been fixed in Reflection X 14.0 Service Pack 4 (and higher).
-For more information about this service pack, see Technical Note 2127.

 - If your X application supports paste with the middle mouse button, but this functionality is not working as expected on your Windows system, see Technical Note 2442.